adala-wanyande/pizza-ordering-project/README.md

 On your machine, in the project directory, you can run:

+### `json-server db.json --watch p -8000`

+To set up the database run `json-server db.json --watch p -8000` to serve the json database on port 8000 of your local machine.
+This will allow you to access dynamic content from the database.

+Open [http://localhost:8000] to view the database in your browser.

 ### `npm start`

 Runs the app in the development mode.\